figurophobia/Milk-Video-Converter/README.md

 # MILK-VIDEO-CONVERTER

-This repository contains a Python script that processes a local video file, applies custom filters to make it look like the game "MILK INSIDE/OUTSIDE A BAG OF MILK", and saves the processed video.
+This repository contains a Python script that processes a local video file, applies custom filters to make it look like the game MILK INSIDE/OUTSIDE A BAG OF MILK created by Nikita Kryukov, and saves the processed video.

 The original filter was created by [LucaSinUnaS](https://github.com/LucaSinUnaS) to apply it to an image.
 I just adapted it to process a full video.
 Go check his work [here](https://github.com/LucaSinUnaS/Milk-Filter).